a-li-sa/weather-dashboard/README.md

 ## Usage

-In this application, the user can find date and the following weather information for a particular city:
+In this application, the user can find the date and the following weather information for a particular city:

 * Description of the weather conditions
 * Temperature